thoughtbot/superglue/docs/requests.md

       json.body post.body
     ```

-    be sure to use the [key](./props-template.md#working-with-arrays) to help Superglue
+    be sure to use the [key](./props-template.md#working-with-arrays) to help
-    identify fragments in the concatenated array.
+    Superglue identify fragments in the concatenated array.
+Otherwise, any
+    index based fragment array's in `receivedResponse` will be frozen to prevent
+    mutations.

     `_post_list.json.props`

     ```diff